QMCPACK/qmcpack/docs/methods.rst

    walkers.
 Active only if qtiles=yes.

--  ``verbose``: If "yes", write function-call information related to the walker traces functionality.
+-  ``verbose``: If "yes", write function-call information related to the walker logging functionality.
 This option is mainly intended for developers, as it is of little use in practical runs.

 **Output files**

-The HDF5 files created by the walker traces functionality have the extension \*.wtraces.h5.
+The HDF5 files created by the walker logging functionality have the extension \*.wlogs.h5.
 For each VMC or DMC section, one of these files is written for every MPI rank in the run.

 For the example XML inputs shown above, QMCPACK run on 6 MPI ranks would produce (at least)